 - Coconut water

 If the flavoring of your choice doesn’t contain much sugar, you can add a little bit of sugar or some other natural sweetener to kefir during the second fermentation.
-I have also found that higher sugar contents create a more bubbly final product.
+Also, higher sugar contents create a more bubbly final product.

-Feel free to experiment with all kinds of flavors!
+Chef’s Tip: Experiment with all kinds of flavors!
 Since the flavoring is done once the grains have been removed, you can only mess up the current batch.
-If you don’t like the taste, it’s not a big deal since you’ll have a new batch ready within a few days.
+If you don’t like the taste, it’s not a big deal since you’ll have a new one ready in just a few more days.

 Once your water kefir is done fermenting, you can store it in the fridge for approximately two months.
 As time goes on, it will continue to ferment and taste less sweet and more vinegary.